Extracting narrative signals from public discourse: a network-based approach: Introduction

 A full-fledged method for extracting political narratives from raw text would then be able to extract the actors involved, their relationships, their ascribed goals, as well as the temporal and causal relationships between the represented events.
 Applying this to large textual corpora, the method would also be able to discern which elements are part of the core narrative, and which ones are not.
-In such contexts, however, we observe that political narratives are rarely told explicitly, but that they are much rather \textit{alluded to}. \citet{Polletta2015} argues that these references to narratives are often performed via the introduction of \textit{reference characters}, like the so-called ``welfare queen'', which evokes a larger narrative around welfare abuse.
-Similarly, actors like ``growth'' and ``market'' can be identified as markers for a neoliberal narrative.
+In such contexts, however, we observe that political narratives are rarely told explicitly, but that they are much rather \textit{alluded to}. \citet{Polletta2015} argues that these references to narratives are often performed via the introduction of \textit{reference characters}, like the so-called ``welfare queen'', which evokes a specific narrative around welfare abuse.
+Similarly, certain constellations of actors such as ``growth'', ``jobs'' and ``market'' can be identified as markers for an overarching neoliberal ``meta-narrative'' \citep{Somers1994}.
 We will refer to such markers as \textit{narrative signals}, and prioritize the extraction of core signals such as actors, events, perspectivizations, and ascribed goals, that allow the researcher to efficiently identify allusions to possible implicit political narratives in textual corpora.
-In the following section, we discuss previous work from computational text analysis aimed at extracting these specific textual traces (and the relations between them), thus providing an overview of the technical background against which we position our own, graph-based and meaning-centric approach to political narratives.
+In the following section, we discuss previous work from the fields of Natural Language Processing (NLP) and computational text analysis aimed at extracting these specific textual traces (and the relations between them), thus providing an overview of the technical background against which we position our own, network-based and meaning-centric approach to political narratives.